Isabella, dear Isabella…

 Yesterday man came back to you, young man is feeling so old.

 One zealous man became the sleeping man, seeking quiet places and the good books.

 Dear Florence, my blessing, I do hear, the ancient writers and poets whispering.
-You ain’t dead, write and write more, maybe you can save someone.”
+You aren’t dead, write and write some more, maybe you can save someone.”

 “Isabella of the Arno river

 Once man had loaded gun to his head, a dear angel came and she whispered.
 Not your time to die, I am Isabella, please come to Florence.
 I will teach you dance again, I will teach you how to sing again, I will teach you to live again.
 I will be waiting for you by the Arno river.
 Please bring me some bread and a bottle of ambrosia wine.